 The amount of loan available depends on your household income, and where you will live during term-time.
 Alternatively, you can apply for a non-means-tested loan.
 If you do, the amount available will be lower.

 |Live away from home and study in London||Up to £6,780|

 The application deadline is as above.
 This loan is paid into your bank account at the start of each term once you’ve registered on your course.
 You will need to apply for a loan each year.

 What if my course is longer than 30 weeks?

 You can get an additional loan.
-The maximum extra loan available if you are:
+The maximum extra loan available is:

-You may be eligible to receive one of two grants, both up to £3,475.
+You may be eligible for one of two grants, both up to £3,475.
 You do not need to pay these back.
 They are the:

 - Maintenance Grant – You can receive this if your household income is £41,065 or less.
-It will decrease the amount of maintenance loan you receive.
+It will decrease the amount of maintenance loan you are eligible for.

-If you receive either of these you may be entitled to receive a bursary.
+If you get either of the above grants, you may also qualify for a bursary.
 Contact your university to find out more.
 Bursaries and scholarships do not have to be paid back.